Jcreasey23/Small_Sample2/FinalProjectProposal.md

-Int avgTemp;            Average temperature of the city in a given month String cityName;        Name of city being observed Int cityPopulation;     Population of city
-Int numRobbery;         Robberies in a given month
+Int avgTemp;            Average temperature of the city in a given month String cityName;        Name of city being observed Int numRobbery;         Robberies in a given month
-Int gta;                Grand theft auto in a given month Int numMurder;          Murder in a given month
+Int numGta;             Grand theft auto in a given month Int numMurder;          Murder in a given month
 Int numTheft;           Theft in a given month
-Int numVandalism;       Vandalism in a given month
-Int numTrespassing;     Trespassing in a given month String getcityName();   Returns city name.
+String month;           Name of each month in a year String getcityName();   Returns city name.
-Int getcityPop();       Returns city population
-Int getnumRobbery();    Returns number of robbery cases Int getGTA();           Returns number of grand theft auto cases Int getnumMurder();     Returns number of murder cases Int getnumTheft();      Returns number of theft cases Int getnumVand();       Returns number of vandalism cases Int getnumTres();       Returns number of trespassing cases
+Int getnumRobbery();    Returns number of robbery cases Int getNumGTA();        Returns number of grand theft auto cases Int getnumMurder();     Returns number of murder cases Int getnumTheft();      Returns number of theft cases Int getNumTemp();       Returns temperature in a given

 Possibly crime acts as child class of each city